vmbro/VCF-Operations-vCommunity/README.md

 * vSphere Network Configuration

 ### Reports
-The reports were designed as 1 integrated suite.
+The Reports were designed as 1 integrated suite.
 Use them to replace all the existing vSphere adapter reports.
-There are 2 types of reports
+There are two types of Reports: PDF and CSV
-* PDF.
-These are per pillar of operations
-* CSV.
-These are per object type, for export purpose.

 ### Additional Properties & Metrics
 - Cluster HA/DRS/EVC